qkzk/fm/development.md

   - [x] use skim to search for specific line in file
   - [x] manually setup a neovim server with shift+i.
 Get the server address with `echo serverstart()`.
   - [x] wallpaper aka [nnn](https://github.com/jarun/nnn/blob/master/plugins/wallpaper)
-  - [x] bulknew: create a bulk of new files in current dir with ctrl+b
+  - [x] bulk: use a menu for rename, files creation, directories creation
   - [x] moc queue management
     - [x] start mocp if not running
     - [x] add file to playlist